andrew/ultimate-awesome/README.md

 - [awesome-memory-forensics](https://github.com/digitalisx/awesome-memory-forensics) - A curated list of awesome Memory Forensics for DFIR.
 - [awesome-live-stream](https://github.com/liwf616/awesome-live-stream) - Webrtc && Nginx && DASH && Quic 学习资料收集，持续更新中.
 - [awesome-time-series-segmentation-papers](https://github.com/lzz19980125/awesome-time-series-segmentation-papers) - This repository contains a reading list of papers on Time Series Segmentation.
 This repository is still being continuously improved.
-- [awesome-noir](https://github.com/noir-lang/awesome-noir) - A curated list of awesome things related to learning and programming in Noir.
 - [awesome-PhD](https://github.com/helenahartmann/awesome-PhD) - All the resources I wish I knew when starting my PhD.
 This repository is aimed to be a living, constantly developing resource where everybody can contribute with new resources!.
 - [react-native-awesome-card-io](https://github.com/Kerumen/react-native-awesome-card-io) - A complete and cross-platform card.io component for React Native (iOS and Android).
 - [ai-catalog](https://github.com/mehmetkahya0/ai-catalog) - Huge AI models catalog.
 A curated list of AI tools, platforms, and resources across various domains.